LOTUS mouthpieces are

 Those who have a hard or blurred piccolo trumpet tone.

 The S cup is a truly classic/traditional reed cup.
 Have you ever heard the old line like this?
-'The ultimate reed mouthpiece!'
-It widens the range!
+'The ultimate reed mouthpiece!
+Extends the range of the sound!
 Great big sound!"
 This cup is probably the closest you will ever come across to that.

 It has a shallow cup, but has an amazingly rich tone.
 Many players who play 3rd and 4th in big band have told us that they can easily match the tone of 1st without using a shallow mouthpiece.
 It covers a wide range of notes from the highest to the lowest Low F# in the range, and not only you but also other musicians will like its sound when they hear it.